rocky-linux/documentation/docs/books/learning_ansible/05-deployments.md

     └── img/
 ```

-You can find all the ansistrano documentation on its [Github repository].(https://github.com/ansistrano/deploy).
+You can find all the Ansistrano documentation on its [Github repository](https://github.com/ansistrano/deploy).

 ## Labs